As covered by Bloomberg, Upwave’s Amazon study data powers some of the most important stats in business and brand intel.

 - -17 percent said Amazon’s shipping capabilities gave them the edge.

 Amazon’s dominance over retailers was even more bleak as it related to holiday shopping.
-Conducted in the heart of this year’s record-setting holiday-shopping season, Survata’s Amazon study found that 84 percent of U.S. consumers expect to buy a gift on Amazon this year, with nearly half planning to spend at least 50 percent of their holiday budgets through Amazon.
+Conducted in the heart of this year’s record-setting holiday-shopping season, Upwave’s Amazon study found that 84 percent of U.S. consumers expect to buy a gift on Amazon this year, with nearly half planning to spend at least 50 percent of their holiday budgets through Amazon.

 How and where consumers choose to search for products online have significant implications on brand advertising, especially as the competition for advertising dollars between Google and Amazon stays hot.
-Survata’s Amazon study found that Amazon’s ads were slightly more trusted than Google’s, though not overwhelmingly.
+Upwave’s Amazon study found that Amazon’s ads were slightly more trusted than Google’s, though not overwhelmingly.
 Approximately 31 percent of consumers felt that Amazon’s ads were better for finding trusted brands, compared to almost 22 percent for Google.
 Nearly half, 47 percent, felt that neither was better.
-A September analysis of 1,000 U.S. consumers by Survata found that 44 percent reported clicking on at least one sponsored product ad on Amazon, versus 46 percent who hadn’t.
+A September analysis of 1,000 U.S. consumers by Upwave found that 44 percent reported clicking on at least one sponsored product ad on Amazon, versus 46 percent who hadn’t.
 Approximately 10 percent said they didn’t use Amazon.